 Our second stop will be Torcello as we get to experience its vibrant homes and businesses that dot the island.
 Don’t miss your chance to capture some great photographs here.
 Meanwhile, in a similar way to Murano glasswork, the island is recognised for its stunning lacework that’s been carried forward for generations.
 Considered some of the most beautifully made lace in the world, grab yourself a sample to take home.

 Our final stop is Torcello, which is widely considered to be the island that the population of Venice originally emerged from during the 5th-century.
 This ancient island has a lot of history to explore as a variety of historic churches, villas and bridges date back hundreds of years.
 Highlights include the Byzantine Cathedral of Santa Maria Assunta, the Church of Santa Fosca and the Ponte dei Diavolo, an elegantly designed bridge that crosses the Maggiore Canal.

 Most travellers come to Veneto to experience the wonders of Venice, but the kindred islands of Murano, Torcello and Burano are well worth making the journey too.
 Climb aboard our boat and tour the seas as these islands provide an awesome day out.

 The meeting point for this tour is at the yellow box in front of the Prison’s Palace, close to Ponte della Paglia (between Doge’s Palace and Hotel Danieli in St Mark’s Square.)
 You will be given the full instructions once you have completed the booking.

-Please be advised to arrive 15 minutes prior to your departure time.
+Please arrive 30 minutes prior to your departure time.